Machine Motion

 This screen affords an interface for rapidly positioning the machine at cardinal points and the approximate center of the working area:

-as well as to Rapid to Current XY (zero) and to Rapid to Current Z + 6mm (or some reasonable equivalent in inches) and/or to Current Z. The actual coordinates of the various rapid positions is determined by the physical position of the home switches, the distance which Grbl is set to pull off of them, and the Travel Dimensions for the machine.
+as well as to Rapid to Current XY (zero) and to Rapid to Current Z + 6mm (or some reasonable equivalent in inches) and/or to Current Z (this was added in more recent versions).
+The actual coordinates of the various rapid positions is determined by the physical position of the home switches, the distance which Grbl is set to pull off of them, and the Travel Dimensions for the machine.
 For more on this see: http://community.carbide3d.com/t/notes-on-rapid-positions-and-wasteboard-leveling/8131

 If you have a BitZero, then it will be possible to use the button for Probing so as to set zero using it: